leond08/liferay-docs/develop/tutorials/articles/110-portlets/01-mvc-portlet.markdown

 View Controller.
 In this article you'll need to stay focused, because there will be several attempts to show you why Liferay's implementation of Model View Controller is different, when instead you're hearing about another MVC framework.
-With that in mind, let's get back to the *Medial Vein Constriction* pattern we were discussing.
+With that in mind, let's get back to the *Modal View Controller* pattern we were discussing.

 If there are so many implementations of MVC frameworks in Java, why did Liferay